davitvarshanidze/libft-42/README.md

 ## libft introduction

-Rewriting c standard library with all functions
+Rewriting C standard library with all functions